GeekLord/Picslot/README.md

 - **Remove Background**: Instantly removes the background from your photo, leaving a clean, transparent cutout.
 - **Restore Image**: Magically repair old, blurry, or damaged photos, removing scratches and restoring faded colors.
 - **Studio Portrait**: Convert any casual photo into a professional, forward-facing headshot with a neutral studio background, while preserving the subject's identity.
-- **Full Body Outpainting**: Expands a cropped photo to a full-body shot with a plausible, AI-generated background that matches the original context.
+- **Magic Expand (Outpainting)**: Expands a cropped photo to a full-body shot with a plausible, AI-generated background that matches the original context.
-- **Comp Card Generator**: Automatically create a professional, multi-pose modeling composite card, complete with estimated stats, styled in form-fitting athletic wear.
+- **Composite Card Generator**: Automatically create a professional, multi-pose modeling composite card, complete with estimated stats, styled in form-fitting athletic wear.
-- **3-View Shot Generator**: Produce a technical three-view (front, side, back) full-body reference shot, ideal for character design or fashion.
+- **Character Turnaround (3-View Shot)**: Produce a technical three-view (front, side, back) full-body reference shot, ideal for character design or fashion.

 ## 🛠️ Technology Stack

 - **Frontend**: React, TypeScript, Tailwind CSS
 - **Backend-as-a-Service**: Supabase (Authentication, PostgreSQL Database, Storage)
-- **AI Engine**: Google Gemini API (`gemini-2.5-flash-image-preview` model)
+- **AI Engine**: Google Gemini API (`gemini-2.5-flash-image-preview` model for vision, `gemini-2.5-flash` for text tasks)
 - **Core Libraries**:
   - `react-image-crop` for the interactive cropping UI.
 - **Bundling**: The project is set up to run directly in the browser using ES Modules and an `importmap`, requiring no local bundling or installation.